 - Physicians working at BlueChew or associated with it do not replace your primary care doctor.

 It may take up to 2-business days until an approved provider reviews your complete profile.
 The good thing is that the BlueChew Support team is always ready to help if you do not receive a confirmation email within that time or if you have any other problem regarding your account.

-There are only two active ingredients in BlueChew medications:
+There are only three active ingredients in BlueChew medications:

 Does BlueChew Work?

 Whether or not a product or drug is effective in treating any medical condition depends mostly on the ingredients and the individual patient’s physiology.
-BlueChew only comes in two major variants, including Sildenafil and Tadalafil; both are PDE5 inhibitors and have been subjects of various clinical studies and experimentations with positive results for men of all age groups.
+BlueChew only comes in three major variants, including Sildenafil, Tadalafil, and Vardenafil; all are PDE5 inhibitors and have been subjects of various clinical studies and experimentations with positive results for men of all age groups.

 Studies have found them to be generally safe and well-tolerated medications for erectile dysfunction in all adult males.
 However, there can be side effects either because of the tablets, interactions with other drugs, or underlying conditions.

 Just like with any medication, consult your doctor regarding potential adverse events and mention every other medication you’re taking in the BlueChew’s health form.

 A Glance at the Advantages and Potential Drawbacks of BlueChew

 - BlueChew uses scientifically proven active ingredients